 Secondary Education (Bachelor of Science in Education, B.S.E.)

-The Department of Education faculty is committed to the professional preparation of teachers for employment in early childhood education programs.
+The Department of Education faculty is committed to the professional preparation of teachers for employment in education programs.
 The goals are to prepare teachers who are:

 • Classroom leaders, professionally prepared to accept responsibility for student learning (MWSU Conceptual Framework);